 Note: Course components: This course is to be presented in a blended format.
 The full course contains five online modules and units of study that are to be presented and facilitated by a history or history and social science endorsed teacher.
-Additional information available in the FAQ document attached.
 This course is one elective credit.
 It does not replace the verified history and social science graduation requirement.